Skip navigation

 How does BPGbio’s potential treatment work?

 Cancer cells alter metabolism to generate energy from non-mitochondrial pathways to support uncontrolled growth.
 This allows the cancer cells to escape molecular mechanisms controlling cell death.
-BPGbio’s (BERG) BPM31510 is a first in class molecule that specifically targets the dysregulated metabolism observed in cancer.
+BPGbio’s BPM31510 is a first in class molecule that specifically targets the dysregulated metabolism observed in cancer.

 Poster 74_ESMO 2019 – PD in Phase 1 Clinical Trial Design PDF